Research problems

 4. Maximal subgroups of classical groups

 Re-do Kleidman's work on maximal subgroups of classical groups in dimension up to 12 (and possibly more).
 Needs great care and accuracy.
-John Bray, Derek Holt and Colva Roney-Dougal are working on this.
+John Bray, Derek Holt and Colva Roney-Dougal have done this (up to dimension 12) and written a book on the results and methods.
+Colva's student Anna Schroeder extended it up to dimension 15, and work is under way to extend this further.
 One should probably aim for dimensions up to 250 in the not-too-distant future.

 5. Words for maximal subgroups in sporadic groups